+February 28, 2025 February 29, 2024

+Other receivables represent:

-Advances to suppliers \$ 1,491,348 \$ 1,082,636
+Advances to suppliers \$ 745,935 \$ 1,491,348

-In-transit capital injection for a subsidiary 720,979

-Security deposit 1,015,489 154,202
+Security deposit 336,558 1,015,489

-Others 8,756 593,848
+Others 14,472 8,756

-\$ 2,515,593 \$ 2,551,665
+\$ 1 ,096,965 \$ 2,515,593

+F- 17

-Note 9 - Right-of-use Asset and Lease Liability
+Note 10 - Right-of-use Asset and Lease Liability

 The Company has entered into lease agreements with various third parties.
 The terms of operating leases are one to two years.
 These operating leases are included in "Right-of-use Asset" on the Company's Consolidated Balance Sheet and represent the Company's right to use the underlying asset for the lease term.
 The Company's obligation to make lease payments are included in "Lease liability" on the Company's Consolidated Balance Sheet.
 Additionally, the Company has entered into various short-term operating leases with an initial term of twelve months or less.
 These leases are not recorded on the Company's Consolidated balance sheet.
-All operating lease expense is recognized on a straight-line basis over the lease term in the year ended February 29, 2024.
+All operating lease expense is recognized on a straight-line basis over the lease term in the year ended February 28, 2025.